technomancy-nexus/technomancy/docs/game_rules.md

     1. An agent whose health is 0 dies and is put into the discard pile
     1. Whenever an agent is dealt damage they lose that much health
     1. An agents maximum health is the health as written on the card

+## 6. Resolving Effects

+1. Every card has certain properties.
+These properties have a unique timestamp of when they are first applied.
+1. Resolving in which order these properties apply is done with the following steps:
+    1. Sort all properties by their timestamp in ascending order.
+Later timestamps are after earlier.
+    1. Consider all card properties.
+    1. Consider all control effects.
+    1. Consider all alliegence effects.
+    1. Consider all power and health changing properties.
+    1. Consider all other effects.